Conference Schedule

 co-chaired by Emma Beauxis Aussalet, ERCIM & Vrije Universiteit (Netherlands) with panellists:

-- Ethics and Accountability, Tatjana Welzer, University of Maribor (Slovenia)
+Ethical issues in decision-making with AI - Tatjana Welzer, University of Maribor (Slovenia)

 Wednesday's coffee break is scheduled at 10:30 and 15:00, and lunch at 12:30-13:30, for all workshops.